neovintage/neovintage.github.io/_posts/2015-10-01-designing-command-line-experiences.md

 profile of what that company stands for.
 Docs are a great way of implicitly communicating that value.

-## My Tenants of Great Command Line Experiences
+## My Tenets of Great Command Line Experiences

 The Unix philosophy is a great starting point for understanding what it takes to build good command line experiences.
 I highly recommend reading through the “Art